Honoring a Quiet Giant

 That one hospital visit turned into many.
 “After I prayed for one person, another person would ask me to pray for healing.
 Because there were so many who were ill, there were many people to pray for!”

 Pastor Ng’s ministry was not at a pulpit preaching to millions.
 His pulpit was at bedsides and on couches.
 For more than three decades, he devoted his time to visiting the elderly and the sick.

-When Chia Swee Tin came to Trinity in 1975, she joined Pastor Ng and Sister Kim in the dialect outreach group.
+When Chia Swee Tin came to Trinity, she joined Pastor Ng and Sister Kim in the dialect outreach group.
 “Trinitarians would ask Pastor Ng to visit their mothers, fathers, grandmothers, and grandfathers because he was able to speak Hokkien and Teochew.
 When you speak dialect to the seniors, it is very heartwarming to them.
 He and Sister Kim were always very willing to go for visitations.
 They never rejected requests because they had a heart to share the Good News,” she shared.

 At the peak of his ministry, Pastor Ng saw more than half a dozen people a day.
 His schedule was packed from the early morning to late in the evening, traveling across Singapore to visit hospitals and homes.

 Meeting the needs of others is a lifestyle for Pastor Ng, even if it means being inconvenienced.
 “I believe that if someone calls you, there must be a need – one that only God can meet.”

 Lee Pui Chee saw this belief in action.
 After hearing news that a Trinitarian’s father was in the hospital, he called Pastor Ng to accompany him for a visit.
 Though Pastor Ng had just reached home from another hospital visit, he agreed to come along.